-Tables

-TABLE 1 Annual Report 20 Distribution of GUP-Allowed Academic and Academic Support Development TABLE 2 Annual Report 20 Other Space Caps - Project Summary 10 TABLE 3 Annual Report 20 Distribution of Residential Development 13 TABLE 4 Annual Report 20 Distribution of Parking 14 TABLE 5 Annual Report 20 Development Projects Receiving ASA or Other Approval 26 TABLE 6 Anticipated Projects for Annual Report 21 .
-30
+Tables nnual Report 21 Distribution of GUP-Allowed Academic and Academic Supp TABLE 2 An nnual Report 21 Other Space Caps - Project Summary 10 TABLE 3 An nnual Report 21 Distribution of Residential Development 12 TABLE 4 An nnual Report 21 Distribution of Parking 14 TABLE 5 An nual Report 21 Development Projects Receiving ASA or Other Approval 28 TABLE 6 An nticipated Projects for Annual Report 22 31 Figures gional Location Figure 2: Cur mulative Development Activity 12/12/00 - 8/31/21 8 Figure 3: Dis tribution of Academic Development 9 tribution of Residential Development Figure 5: Dis tribution of Parking Spaces 13 cation of Major Annual Report 21 Projects Figure 7: Loc eation of Anticipated Projects 30 Appendices Appendix A General Orientation Maps of Stanford Lands and Campus Appendix B GUP Conditions and Compliance Activities Appendix C Cumulative Projects Appendix D Summary Report of Traffic Monitoring Appendix E Sustainability at Stanford Annual Report Appendix F Stanford Alternate Means Programs

-Figures

-Figure 1: Regional Location 1 Figure 2: Cumulative Development Activity 12/12/00 - 8/31/20 8 Figure 3: Distribution of Academic Development 9 Figure 4: Distribution of Residential Development 11 Figure 5: Distribution of Parking Spaces 13 Figure 6: Location of Major Annual Report 20 Projects 24 Figure 7: Location of Anticipated Projects 29

-Appendices

-Appendix A General Orientation Maps of Stanford Lands and Campus Appendix B GUP Conditions and Compliance Activities Appendix C Cumulative Projects Appendix D Summary Report of Traffic Monitoring Appendix E Sustainability at Stanford Annual Report Appendix F Stanford Alternate Means Programs

-The Stanford University, General Use Permit (GUP) 2000 Twentieth Annual Report (AR 20) provides public documentation that summarizes development at Stanford University and required environmental mitigation activity within the unincorporated Santa Clara County, for the monitoring period from September 1, 2019, through August 31, 2020.
+The Stanford University 2000 General Use Permit (GUP) Twentyfirst Annual Report (AR 21) provides public documentation that summarizes development at Stanford University and required environmental mitigation activity within unincorporated Santa Clara County, for the monitoring period from September 1, 2020, through August 31, 2021.
 This report documents both new projects approved during the reporting period and the status of ongoing projects.
-Section I provides an introduction and context to the AR 20.
-Information on project status and a summary of development through the AR 20 reporting period is provided in Section II.
+Section I provides an introduction and context to the AR 21.
+Information on project status and a summary of development through the AR 21 reporting period is provided in Section II.
 Section III provides a summary of GUP compliance.
 Details and illustrations of projects that received Architecture and Site Approval (ASA) during this reporting period are provided in Section IV.
 Section V describes anticipated development, Section VI provides information on other significant information in the reporting period, and Section VII provides information on references and the project team.

-Appendices A, B, C, D, E, and F contain information on campus maps, GUP conditions and additional compliance details, summaries of cumulative development on campus, traffic monitoring results, sustainable activities initiated and ongoing by Stanford University and a summary of Stanford's approved Alternate Means Programs, respectively.
+Appendices A, B, C, D, E, and F contain information on campus maps, GUP conditions and additional compliance details, summaries of cumulative development on campus, traffic monitoring results, sustainability activities initiated and ongoing by Stanford University, and a summary of Stanford's approved Alternate Means Programs, respectively.

-The production team for this annual report endeavored to make this report user friendly.
+The production team for this annual report endeavored to make this report user-friendly.
 If you have comments or questions about the format, you may forward your comments to the County of Santa Clara Planning Office.
-For the 20th annual reporting period Charu Ahluwalia was the project manager for the County of Santa Clara Planning Office, for the Stanford University environmental mitigation monitoring and reporting program.
+For the 21st annual reporting period.
+Charu Ahluwalia was the County of Santa Clara Planning Office's project manager, for the Stanford University environmental mitigation monitoring and reporting program.